oleg-alexandrov/PolyView/Readme.md

 This allows each image to be placed and scaled independently.

 ## Grayscale images

-Grayscale images can be displayed with a built in color map (similar to Matlab's ``jet``) with the command line option `-cm`.
+Grayscale images can be displayed with a built-in colormap (similar to Matlab's ``jet``) with the command line option `-cm`.
 By default, black is mapped to 0 and white is mapped to 1.
 The user can define a color scale with the option `-cs 0 0.5`.

 <p align="center" width="100%">
     <img src="images/colormap.jpeg">
 </p>

 ## Scatter plots

-Polyview can plot scattered data with a builtin colormap and a user-defined color scale.
-This mode is enabled by the command line option `-sa` or `-scatterAnno`
-Such data should be provided in annotation format, such as: "anno x1 y1 value1".
+PolyView can plot scattered data with a builtin colormap and a user-defined color scale.
+This mode is enabled by the command line option `-sa` or `-scatterAnno` Such data should be provided in annotation format, such as: "anno x1 y1 value1".

    Example: data.txt
    ```